Ippolito History, Family Crest & Coats of Arms

 The surname Ippolito was first found in Naples, (Italian: Napoli, Latin: Neapolis), but originally came from Mantova (Mantua,) in the northern Italian region of Lombardy.

 Early History of the Ippolito family

-Another 99 words (7 lines of text) covering the years 1479, 1520, 1549 and 1621 are included under the topic Early Ippolito History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ippolito research.
+Another 50 words (4 lines of text) covering the years 1479, 1520, 1549 and 1621 are included under the topic Early Ippolito History in all our PDF Extended History products and printed products wherever possible.